 With the number of options for building chatbots seemingly growing by the day, it can be hard to understand what you need to create a chatbot.
-With this blog post, we are aiming to provide you with high-level knowledge of the steps you can take to get started with your conversational AI chatbot solution and how to make it successful.
+With this blog post, we aim to provide you with high-level knowledge of the steps you can take to get started with your conversational AI chatbot solution and how to make it successful.

 How to build a chatbot